Autodesk/pgbelt/docs/playbook.md

 ## belt hangs when running `teardown --full`.
 What can I do?

-If `belt` hangs when running `teardown --full`, it is likely having trouble dropping the `pglogical` extension.
+If `belt` hangs when running `teardown --full`, it is likely having trouble dropping the `pglogical` or `dblink` extensions.
 This normally happens due to any _idle in transaction_ connections to the database.
 To resolve this, you can run the following when it hangs:

 - CTRL+C to stop the `teardown --full` command
 - Identify which database is getting traffic (SRC or DST)